First job

 “There you go”, he said.
 Then he left the company.

 I do not remember how I managed to do anything in the first few months.
-I did deliver bug fixes and new features, albeit at a slow speed.
+I did deliver bug fixes and new features, albeit at a grueling speed.
 I guess I must have read the codebase until I found the piece of code that seemed to be responsible for the feature I wanted to touch, and looked at database tables with names like re0, until I recognized by the data that it contained invoices.
-I guess I started to understand how it all worked together.
-I know for a fact, that I never read a book on PHP, MySQL, or web development.
-I know that I did not know what git was for at all.
+Over time I started to develop a model in my head for how it all worked together.
+I know for a fact that I never read a book on PHP, MySQL, or web development.
+I know that I did not know what Git was for at all.
 Only after a year or so I started to at least read the documentation of the PHP framework in question called Yii.
 I developed software on my own without having any knowledge on how to do it.
 And so I learned it the old way, like tinkerers in the earliest day of the web, in an unstructured way, only caring about somehow getting a specific result.

 It was terrifying.
 It was the most awesome thing I had ever done.

 Being able to express myself by creating something was like a drug.
 I extended my working hours to the maximum of what I was legally allowed to as a student.
 And after work, I would go home and continue to code until 3am (without getting payed for it).
-The tasks made me happy, I felt free, U continuously learned what was possible.
+The tasks made me happy, I felt free, I continuously learned what was possible.
 It was ten times more interesting than studying.
-I started to drop more and more lessons – like such as how to use SAP, which sucked hard in comparison to the workflows that I built.
-From my third semester on I was at university one or two days a week at most – the fact that I could get my degree with my work ethics is a damnation of the difficulty level of the courses I took.
+I started to drop more and more lessons – like such as how to use SAP, whose usability sucked hard in comparison to the workflows that I built.
+From the third semester on I was at university one or two days a week at most – the fact that I managed to get my degree with this little involvement in studying is a damnation of the difficulty level of the courses I took.

-Never again have I felt so responsible.
-Whatever I did had 100% impact on how those two dozen of colleagues worked.
-My application was used eight hours a day, and I saw all of them while they clicked around.
+I felt 100% responsible.
+Whatever I did had direct impact on how two dozen of colleagues worked.
+My application was used eight hours a day, and I saw all “my users” while they clicked around.
 Whenever I broke something, the company ground to a sudden halt: While some would get pissed that they couldn’t work – and others enjoyed an extra coffee break – I would start to sweat like a pig.
 In panic mode, I fixed the issue as fast as possible.
 That’s when I started to create copies of the last deployment, before rolling out the new one (I did not know how to use git for that).
 Of course that did not always work, as database migrations were hard to undo.

 Sometimes the pressure was close to crushing me.
 I hired a friend (and another student) to help me to deliver more features faster.
-Needless to say that the friendship did not survive my unexperienced attempts to “manage”.
-Those personal setbacks were also the reason that I did not take the opportunity offered to me by the CEO to spin out a software development company under my operational lead after my studies.
+Needless to say that the friendship did not survive my inexperienced attempts to “manage”.
+Those personal setbacks were also the reason that I did not take the opportunity offered to me by the CEO to spin out a software development company under my operational lead after my studies, using cost-efficiencies of developers in Kiev.
 To some degree I understood that it would be hubris to lead people with my level of experience and knowledge, that it would be too much at once for my own good.

 Nothing else I can point to has influenced my expectation and my behavior at work more than this first part time job.
 I would not want to have learned being a developer in a different way.
 Not by having read a book, not by having been mentored, not by playing around with pet projects, nor at university.
 This first job was a push into ice-cold water, and I survived it.